martin-henz/martin-henz/_posts/2022-04-20-vm-in-stages.md

 The `jump_on_false` instruction carries the address to jump to, in case the value on top of the operand stack is not truthy.
-If it is truthy, the code generated from the consequent expression is executed, followed by a `goto` instruction, which jumps to the code after the code for the alternative expression.
+If it is truthy, the code generated from the consequent expression is executed, followed by a `goto` instruction that jumps to the code after the code for the alternative expression.
 The implementation of the two instructions `jump_on_false` and `goto` manipulate the program counter to achieve the desired effect.
 ``` js